logo for gingerbread-house-heaven.com

 Fondant Tips:

-• Wrap your fondant recipe mixture in plastic wrap as air-tight as possible and then store in a large ziplock bag or sealed container while working with smaller pieces of it.
+• Wrap your fondant mixture in plastic wrap as air-tight as possible and then store in a large ziplock bag or sealed container while working with smaller pieces of it.
 This will help keep it from forming a crust.
 If you DO get a crust, don't worry, just sprinkle a little confectioners' sugar or, better yet, corn starch and knead it in.

 What I'll call the "professional" fondant recipe contains several specialty ingredients that aren't always readily available.
 This DOES make a terrific, easy-to-work-with fondant though!